 Another aspect that the name change points to, is that Oslo World has become a festival consisting of way more than musical experiences.
 This year’s seminar program is the most ambitious so far – and the festival has invited designers, architects and actors, amongst others, to Oslo during the festival.

 This year’s festival theme is “Avant-garde in the periphery”.
 We have invited artists and activists who are in the frontline, who are pioneers, who promote radical ideas, who are unconventional and who create important meeting places.
 Artists that one might not immediately place under the avant-garde genre, but who have used their voice and the arts consciously or subconsciously to create social change.

-In addition to the festival, The Foundation Oslo World has different events during the year, like transit VårtNabolag (Our Neighborhood), Beirut & Beyond, Musikkfest Oslo, tours and concerts.
+In addition to the festival, The Foundation Oslo World has different events during the year, like VårtNabolag (Our Neighborhood), which is a festival arranged in refugee centers, Beirut & Beyond, Musikkfest Oslo, tours and other concerts.

 Through quality music, Oslo World contribute to strengthen free cultural expression and freedom of speech, and creates meeting places for the residents of Oslo and visiting guests with different cultural backgrounds and experiences.

 Get to know Oslo World through the festival film from 2016:

 In autumn 2011, the Oslo World (OW) was established as an independent foundation after 18 years as a part of Concerts Norway.
 The festival is not only a prominent festival in Norway, it’s also conspicuous in the other Nordic countries and the rest of Europe.
 The festival was in 2015, for the sixth year in a row, awarded to be among the top 25 international festivals in the world by the British music magazine Songlines.